 There are a few other, not so realized advantages, of building an API infrastructure.
 One advantage is that the teams that would be utilized for building all of the point-to-point integration applications can usually be divided into separate groups to acquire more companies in a shorter period of time.
 Another advantage is that the API’s that were built for the acquisitions can be utilized for other internal or external clients, exposing a true enterprise data model with enterprise processes.
 Finally, and in some cases, a very large benefit is the management of the API infrastructure is much easier than with point-to-point integrations.
 With API version management, the acquired companies can implement changes to the API when they are ready for it.

 There is one key take-away from this blog that I hope to expose.
-While API infrastructure can be costly and less efficient than building point-to-point integration applications, organizations should realize a more effective ROI over a longer period of time or at least compounding benefits in the long run.
+While solid API infrastructure can be costly and less efficient than building point-to-point integration applications, organizations should realize a more effective ROI over a longer period of time or at least compounding benefits in the long run.